lpender/ecotonics_blog/_posts/2019-11-18-modern-theme-development-in-shopify-part-1.md

 the principles of a proper [12 factor app](https://12factor.net/) nearly impossible.

-In continuing with the theme from above, we move to storing `ENV` variables in `JS`, rather than `Liquid`, which gives us the ability to generate modular, well-written code.
+In this unit, we elect to store `ENV`-like variables in a `window` level (global) JavaScript, object, rather than `Liquid`.
+This gives us the ability to generate modular, well-written code.

 A concern is that it may be improper to store `ENV` variables in the front end code.
 Because client-side code is inherently open-source and insecure, it's